alexreduts/IBM-HSLU/IoT-Workshop/docs/2 - Node-RED Getting Started.md

 - **Adding a flow**: To add a new flow, either click the button in the top bar, or double-click on free space in the tab bar.
 - **Nodes**:
   - Nodes can be added to the workspace by either:
-    - Dragging them from the palette,
+    - dragging them from the palette,
     - using the quick-add dialog,
     - importing from the library or clipboard
   - Nodes are then joined together by wires via their ports.